 - If you are considering applying to Stanford as a transfer or graduate student, please refer to our FAQ page.

-In addition to submitting an online Veteran Accelerator application, students must upload an unofficial transcript for all colleges or universities attended, receive a letter of recommendation, and compose short personal statements in response to a specific questions.
+In addition to submitting an online Veteran Accelerator application, students must upload an unofficial transcript for all colleges or universities attended, upload their DD 214, receive a letter of recommendation, and compose short personal statements in response to a specific questions.
+If you do not have a DD 214, a similar official record of your military resume, such as an Enlisted Record Brief, is required.
 International students may be required to supply a TOEFL, IELTS, or Cambridge Exam Score.

 For more information, visit the Admissions section in the main menu.

 Program-covered costs include: tuition, on-campus housing, and a 19-meal/week meal plan.
 Students are also given a $500 stipend to help cover the costs of textbooks and course fees.
 Any incidentals (i.e. damage to a residence hall dorm room, lost library book, etc.) will be paid by the student.